Skip to content

 code str

 Python code to execute.
-For "jupyter" method: the LAST expression is displayed.
-It must be at column 0 (fully dedented — no leading whitespace or indentation).
-For "panel" method: call .servable() on the objects you want displayed.
+Omit when promoting with draft_id.
+For "inline" method: the last expression is displayed.
+It must be fully dedented (no leading whitespace on top-level statements).
+For "server" method: call .servable() on objects to display.

 name str

-Short descriptive name shown in the visualization feed (e.g. "Sales chart 2024").
+Short display name shown in the feed (e.g. "Sales chart 2024").
 Always provide this — unnamed visualizations are hard to track.

 ''